 JIRA SERVER JIRA CLOUD

-In this version of Exalate, you can access data from an access restricted project with the Connect operation.
+In this version of Exalate, you can access data from a restricted project with the Connect operation.

 In this Section

 Let's assume that john.doe is a regular user with no admin access to Jira.

 The Jira has following setup